Lunds & Byerlys store to close in downtown St. Paul

 “While we had hoped for a different outcome for our downtown store, we remain optimistic the fabric of St. Paul will become even stronger,” said Tres Lund, president and CEO of Lunds & Byerlys.

+The company statement noted “positive momentum in downtown,” pointing to the new Downtown Development Corp., the opening of nearby Pedro Park this year and nearby office-to-housing conversions.

-Company officials recognized ongoing efforts taken by St. Paul to lower crime rates, but said incidents ranging from shoplifting and harassment to vandalism and arson had made it difficult to retain staff.
+Company officials also recognized ongoing efforts taken by St. Paul to lower crime rates.
+However, incidents ranging from shoplifting and harassment to vandalism and arson had made it difficult to retain staff.

 After an arsonist set fire to the store in 2022, the grocer made significant repairs to reopen as quickly as possible.
 Along with reducing store hours, Lunds & Byerlys also updated its service model and produce selection to offset the increased costs of operation.